Why Pet Screening is Always a Good Idea

 Pet Interview

-The second step is to conduct a pet interview.
-This gives the landlord an opportunity to meet the animal and observe the pet's behavior in real time.
-You should pay attention to whether the pet seems friendly and well-behaved.
+The second step in the pet screening process is to conduct a pet interview.
+This gives the landlord an opportunity to meet the tenant and the animal to observe the pet's behavior in real time.
+Landlords should pay attention to whether the pet seems friendly and well-behaved.

 You should also ask the owner about the animal's care and feeding habits.
 The goal of the pet interview is to help you determine if there would be any risks associated with allowing the pet at the rent unit.